 The primary objectives of our investment activities are to ensure liquidity and to preserve capital.
 The market risk inherent in our financial instruments and in our financial position reflects the potential losses arising from adverse changes in interest rates and concentration of credit risk.
-We had cash, cash equivalents and marketable securities of \$123.4 million as of March 31, 2020, which consisted of bank deposits, highly liquid U.S. Treasury money market funds, U.S. Treasury securities, U.S. agency bonds, commercial paper and corporate debt securities.
+We had cash, cash equivalents and marketable securities of \$157.5 million as of June 30, 2020, which consisted of bank deposits, highly liquid U.S. Treasury money market funds, U.S. Treasury securities, U.S. agency bonds, commercial paper and corporate debt securities.
 Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of U.S. interest rates.
-As of March 31, 2020, our cash equivalents and marketable securities had an average maturity of approximately four months and the longest maturity was eleven months.
-Due to the short-term duration and the lower risk profile of our cash equivalents and marketable securities.
+As of June 30, 2020, our cash equivalents and marketable securities had an average maturity of approximately five months and the longest maturity was eleven months.
+Due to the short-term duration and the lower risk profile of our cash equivalents and marketable securities, an immediate 100 basis point change in interest rates would not have a material effect on the fair market value of our cash equivalents and marketable securities.
 We have the ability to hold our cash equivalents and marketable securities until maturity, and we therefore do not expect a change in market interest rates to affect our operating results or cash flows to any significant degree.

-Approximately \$0.2 million of our cash balance was located in Australia as of March 31, 2020.
+Approximately \$0.2 million of our cash balance was located in Australia as of June 30, 2020.
 Our expenses, except those related to our Australian operations, are generally denominated in U.S. dollars.
 For our operations in Australia, the majority of the expenses are denominated in Australian dollars.
 To date, we have not had a formal hedging program with respect to foreign currency.
 A 10% increase or decrease in current exchange rates would not have a material effect on our consolidated financial results.